Arthur151/ROMP/simple_romp/trace2/README.md

 ## TRACE Benchmark Evaluation

-**Due to an error [here](https://github.com/Arthur151/ROMP/commit/684fa254d1752c09c15b53afbde03d3bdbd56ba6#), we are sorry to report that the previous evaluation results on 3DPW were wrong.
-When there are annotations for two people, such an error will result in the wrong input format of 3D joints for evaluating frame-by-frame PAMPJPE.
-After correction, the results on 3DPW are PAMPJPE 50.8, MPJPE 80.3, PVE 98.1.
-We sincerely apologize for this error.**

 The evaluation code of TRACE is integrated into `simple-romp`, `trace2/eval.py`, `trace2/evaluation` folder.

 To prepare the evaluation datasets, please refer to [trace_dataset.md](../../docs/trace_dataset.md).